What is a Cataract?

 These Factors Increase the Risk of Developing a Cataract

 - Family history

 - Previous eye injury or inflammation

 - Prolonged steroid use (especially combined use of oral and inhaled steroids)

 - Extensive exposure to sunlight

-Although cataracts have no scientifically proven prevention, it is sometimes said that wearing ultraviolet-protecting sunglasses may slow the development of cataracts.
-Regular intake of antioxidants (such as vitamin A, C and E) is theoretically helpful, but taking them as a supplement has been shown to have no benefit.
-The less well known antioxidant N-acetylcarnosine has been shown in randomized controlled clinical trials to treat cataracts, and can be expected to prevent their formation by similar mechanisms.
-N-acetylcarnosine is a proposed treatment for other ocular disorders that are instigated, or exacerbated by oxidative stress including glaucoma, retinal degeneration, corneal disorders, and ocular inflammation.
+Although cataracts have no scientifically proven prevention.
+It is sometimes said that wearing ultraviolet protective sunglasses may slow the development of cataracts.
+Regular intake of antioxidants such as vitamin A, C and E is theoretically helpful.
+Taking them as a supplement has been shown to have no benefit.
+The less well-known antioxidant N-acetylcarnosine has been shown in randomized controlled clinical trials.
+It is used to treat cataracts.
+Which can be expected to prevent their formation by similar mechanisms.
+N-acetylcarnosine is a proposed treatment for other ocular disorders.
+These disorders are not only instigated or exacerbated by oxidative stress.
+But also, by glaucoma, retinal degeneration, corneal disorders and ocular inflammation.

 Cataract Surgery With a Monofocal Lens